camilamejia3/ProTech/Milestone3.md

 Clinton Miller:
   -Implement search functionality to allow users to search for a product listed on the ProTech products page from a search Bar

  Kaiya Suckoo:
-   -Add product search functionality: Implement a search feature that allows users to search for products by name, category, or any other relevant criteria.
-Use PHP and SQL queries to search the database for matching products and display the search results.

    -Incorporate user reviews and ratings: Create functionality for users to leave reviews and ratings for products.